2022 NFL season: Television

 Under separate deals, this was the second postseason in NBC and ABC/ESPN's seven- and five-year deals to air the Sunday and Monday night Wild Card games, respectively.
 Fox replaced CBS in televising two Wild Card games during this postseason.

-It was later confirmed that CBS, NBC and Fox will start to annually rotate the extra Wild Card games, while ABC/ESPN will continue to air only one Wild Card game per season.
+The 2022 season was the first time that three games aired on Christmas Day, consisting of an afternoon doubleheader on CBS and Fox. with the traditional Sunday Night football game on NBC.

 NFL Network continued to televise select regular season games, including three International Series games.